GuillermoForero/React-Beer-E-Commerce-Challenge/README.md

 ### Node version:
 It is recommended to use the latest versions of node, version 20 was used for development

+### Node version:
+It is recommended to use the latest versions of node, version 20 was used for development

+### To take into count
+It is recommended to run the front and back at the same time to avoid problems.

 # Frontend

  1. Navigate to the project directory: